nthjelme/nodejs-domino/README.md

     npm install domino-nsf

 ## Requirements
-The domino-nsf package is currently windows onl.
-The binaries has been build for Win32 and tested with Node 6.1.0, 32bit.
+The domino-nsf package is currently windows only.
+The binaries has been build for Win32 and tested with Node 8.9.4, 32bit.

-The Notes program folder needs to be added to the system PATH.
+**The Notes program folder needs to be added to the system PATH.**

 ## Linux